govuk-one-login/authentication-acceptance-tests/README.md

 To create a .env file based on the values in AWS SSM Parameter Store:

 - Run `./run-acceptance-tests.sh -e`.
 This will export a .env file with a timestamp.
 - Rename this file to `.env` before use.
+- Replace all email usernames with `auth-test-user-<yourInitials>-<number>`; e.g., `auth-test-user-hl-1@digital.cabinet-office.gov.uk`
+  - This is so that it uses different data and do not conflict with the build pipeline if running at the same time
+  - Note: `<number>` should be replaced with different numbers for each email to make them unique
 - Run `./run-acceptance-tests.sh -l` to make use of the local .env file.

 You do not need to be on the VPN to run the tests using an .env file.